 - Electronic data interchange

-- Follow load from start to finish via satellite tracking
+- Follow the load from start to finish via satellite tracking

 The company specializes in hauling machinery, building construction materials, metal products, and overweight and over-dimensional freight.